iadunn13/data-cubed-api/README.md

 `python api.py`

-This should have the server running and with the API accessible at http://127.0.0.1:5000/
+This should have the server running and have the API accessible at http://127.0.0.1:5000/ Logging output will be seen in api.log

 #### Notes:
 I've included a Google API key in this project that I've set up specifically for this project and it only has access to the Google Maps Directions API.
 Since the key I set up was free, there is a requests per second limit of 50 (See [here](https://developers.google.com/maps/documentation/directions/usage-limits?hl=en_US).
 This limit will be reached if any more than 7 locations are passed in to my API, or if a lot of requests are sent to my API at once.

-I could circumvent the rate limit by condensing calls to the Google API into batches of 25 locations at once (retrieving data for 24 edges of the graph per request) since the free key is allowed up to 23 intermediate waypoints per request, but the process of determining the most efficient path becomes too computationally expensive at around 11 locations.
+I can circumvent the rate limit by condensing calls to the Google API into batches of 25 locations at once (retrieving data for 24 edges of the graph per request) since the free key is allowed up to 23 intermediate waypoints per request, but the process of determining the most efficient path becomes too computationally expensive at around 11 locations.
 This is because for N locations in the graph, there are N! possible paths that pass through all nodes.
 My VM tended to crash at N=11 or N=12, so I just opted to cap the number of addresses allowed by my server.